akawamara/corona-scraper/README.md

-WorldoMeters Scrapper
+WorldoMeters Scraper
 -------------------------------
-This is a tool to scrap African countries data from the WorldOMeters platform.
+This is a tool to scrap COVID data from the WorldOMeters platform into cvs file.